gyroflow/gyroflow-ofx/README.md

 ### Load the .gyroflow file

-In DaVinci Resolve Fusion, go to the `Gyroflow` node settings.
-Select the `.gyroflow` file in the `Gyroflow file` entry.
+In DaVinci Resolve, go to the `Gyroflow` plugin settings.
+Select the `.gyroflow` file in the `Project file` entry.

-## With Gyroflow 0.x
+If your video file is from GoPro 8+, DJI or Insta360, you can also select video file directly.
+If it's from Sony or it's BRAW - you can also select the video file directly, but you need to load lens profile or preset after that.

-Please see an earlier version of this [README.md](https://github.com/gyroflow/gyroflow-ofx/blob/82d31797ae586daac16e0a8b3b492a16af606f6c/README.md#with-gyroflow-0x)
+## For more detailed instructions, see the [docs](https://docs.gyroflow.xyz/app/video-editor-plugins/general-plugin-workflow)

 # License